inspectionpress/inspection.press/README.md

 - Travel estimate support for arrival status
 - Automatic overdue-finished command for inspections that pass their scheduled end

+Weekend quote and client-action additions include:

+- Public quote mode built on the same scheduling foundation as normal public booking
+- Quote records saved as unconfirmed inspections with client, property, service, county, duration, pricing, discount, and quote-source context
+- Quote descriptions on services so the public quote page can explain what the customer is buying
+- Duplicate-submit protection through durable scheduler draft tokens
+- Quote expiration and historical quote renewal
+- Previous/replacement quote chaining when an expired quote is regenerated
+- Public quote page with hero image support from inspection hero, property hero, or map imagery
+- Quote PDF generation for download and email attachment
+- Email and SMS quote delivery with short-link support
+- Client quote re-send controls with daily email/SMS cooldowns and admin bypass
+- Quote-to-schedule path that keeps the quoted property, customer, services, and price while asking only for appointment time
+- GA4-style quote conversion instrumentation for `quote_step_view` and `quote_created`
+- Payment-aware client rescheduling from the public inspection page
+- Reschedule calendar mode that preserves the original inspection context while recalculating available times
+- Premium-time handling during reschedules, including invoice updates before payment and premium-difference collection after payment
+- Pending reschedule intents that temporarily reserve a selected slot while payment is in progress
+- Automatic cleanup for expired reschedule payment holds
+- Same-price or cheaper paid reschedules that move immediately while preserving the already-paid invoice total
+- Client cancellation guardrails that prevent online cancellation after payment or inside the configured short-notice window
+- Cancellation cleanup for assigned inspectors, previous inspector tracking, and external calendar events
+- Pending cancellation automation that can release a calendar slot while waiting on payment, restore it after payment, or cancel it when the deadline/conflict rules require it

 ### Inspection Records

 Inspection records are the operational center of the platform.